Actipro/WPF-Controls/Documentation/topics/wizard/getting-started.md

 Getting up and running with Wizard is extremely easy.
 Wizard provides all the wizard-related user interface features right out of the box, saving you hours of work.

-This topic's information will assume you are using Visual Studio to write your XAML code for a WPF `Window` that will contain a [Wizard](xref:ActiproSoftware.Windows.Controls.Wizard.Wizard) control.
+This topic's information will assume you are using Visual Studio to write your XAML code for a WPF `Window` that will contain a [Wizard](xref:@ActiproUIRoot.Controls.Wizard.Wizard) control.

 ## Add Assembly References

-First, add references to the `ActiproSoftware.Shared.Wpf.dll` and `ActiproSoftware.Wizard.Wpf.dll` assemblies.
+First, add references to the "ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll" and "ActiproSoftware.Wizard.@@PlatformAssemblySuffix.dll" assemblies.
 They should have been installed in the GAC during the control installation process.
 However they also will be located in the appropriate Program Files folders.
 See the product's Readme for details on those locations.

 ## The Visual Studio Item Templates (Wizard, Aero Wizard)